nikogura/kubectl-ssh-oidc/README.md

 - ✅ Algorithm and key data are required: `ssh-ed25519 AAAAC3NzaC1lZDI1NTE5...`
 - ✅ Comment/hostname is optional: `ssh-ed25519 AAAAC3... user@hostname` or just `ssh-ed25519 AAAAC3...`
 - ✅ Both formats can be mixed in the same user configuration
-- ✅ The connector automatically handles conversion between formats
+- ✅ The connector ignores the 3rd comment field.

 ### 3. Generate Client Credentials